-The Impression of Liu Sanjie
+The Highlights of Impression Liu Sanjie

 Liu Sanjie, the Movie

 A 1960's movie musical, which has been televised and shown all over China, first made famous the legend of Liu Sanjie.
 It remains as popular as ever, especially among the minorities of the south, whose fairytale heroine she is.
-This, other local minority singing, and the acclaimed Yangshuo landscape is probably what inspired Zhang Yimou's Production.
+This, other local minority singing, and the acclaimed Yangshuo landscape is probably what inspired Zhang Yimou's production.